DataSEARCH-UOM/dengai/README.md

-# denga - Dengue Ai
+# dengai - Dengue Ai
 This Dash board is used as a visualization for Dengue Anallytics by the dengai Project

 To setup,